site used for major scenes in a film you know and love is a surprisingly fascinating

 Exceptions?
 Well, there was this person, who lifted the karate kid locations information and quotes wholesale from this page, went and took a few pics and now wants visitors to pay $2.95 to see them!
 Talk about internet piracy!
 When I wrote him to ask why, he claimed that we had only stolen the information to start with, so that meant that he could take whatever he wanted from us!

-...And, not long ago, like most movie sites, I discovered that the all the locations addresses on this and many of our other movie pages had been lifted wholesale by the IMDb.
+...And, not long ago, I discovered that the all the locations addresses on this and many of our other movie pages had been lifted wholesale by the IMDb.
 The undisputed 'daddy' of movie web sites...
 Looks like piracy is catching on...

 Anyways, I hope you enjoy the locations and if you organise your own road trip or visits, I'd love to hear from you :-)